 Industry and commerce need cheap energy.
 Without cheap energy economic growth would stall.
 So economic growth depends on cheap energy.
 Both are linked.
 If energy becomes more expensive, prices will be passed on to consumers who will spend more money on energy and less money on goods and services.

+In this section we refer to Deffeyes (2006) and his work on Beyond Oil: The view from Hubbert’s Peak.
+His work refers to the original work of M. King Hubert, who published his work on Nuclear Energy and Fossil Fuels in 1956 while working for Shell.
 Statistically-speaking, oil production output follows the standard normal distribution (SND) closely.
 Oil production levels look like a bell-shaped curve.
-What do I mean by this?
+What do we mean by this?

 But let’s say for the sake of the argument that we sum up production levels of all oil rigs of any particular country and we add them all up.
 What we get is a bell-shaped curve because even though production levels may vary individually, they add up in total.
 We find the same principle applies to other energy commodities such as coal and natural gas.
 They happen to follow the bell-shaped curve.